The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Extant models of discovery

 \begin{enumerate} \item \textbf{Base description}: D must provide what Hudson calls a “base description” for X. This denotes “a description of the object that suffices to identify it: something that satisfies this description is the object being considered” (p.77). \item \textbf{Material demonstration}: D “succeeds in demonstrating materially that this base description is satisfied” (p.79). \item \textbf{Novelty condition}: D “finds something which is novel relative to a particular social community [...]” (ibid.). \item \textbf{Truth condition}: “The object described and materially demonstrated is, \emph{in fact}, X [...]” (ibid., our emphasis) \end{enumerate}

-Before delving into a critical evaluation, a few comments are in order.
+A few comments are in order.
 First, the level of detail and accuracy required of a base description “is not hard and fast” (p.78); it varies from (historical) context to context.
-Hudson deliberately refrains from further specification.
-What matters, he argues, is that given the knowledge available to D, a base description can fulfil two functions.
+What matters, Hudson argues, is that given the knowledge available to D, a base description can fulfil two functions.
 First, it serves as a means of (re-)identification, as an indicator for X: “(t)o have discovered an object one need \emph{only possess enough conceptual resources to recognize its presence in a fairly reliable manner}, and such resources are what base descriptions provide for us” (p.78, our emphases).
 The same dependence on D’s context, the background knowledge of their time in particular, applies to the level of accuracy required of the material demonstration.
-A second function of the base description (touched on only in passing) is to instil in D at least an idea of her or his discovery’s significance: “(Hudson) (takes) the act of discovery to be a reflective event, one that impresses itself upon the discoverer as significant and informative” (ibid.).
+A second function of the base description is to instil in D at least an idea of her discovery’s significance: “(Hudson) (takes) the act of discovery to be a reflective event, one that impresses itself upon the discoverer as significant and informative” (ibid.).

 Secondly, Hudson (p.81) stresses “[...] the contextualized nature of the novelty condition: novelty is socially dependent [...].
 Thus, priority will sometimes depend on who gets included in the relevant ambient social group.”
-Note furthermore that for Hudson, relative to the relevant social group, the novelty condition is a temporal absolute, detached from social realities: it doesn’t require that D’s work and priority actually be recognised.
+For Hudson, the novelty condition is a temporal absolute, detached from social realities: it doesn’t require that D’s work and priority actually be recognised.

 Thirdly, how do commonplace discoveries (of, say, the watch of one’s grandfather in the attic) differ from scientific discoveries?
-According to Hudson (op.cit., pp.81, our emphases), “(s)uch \emph{commonplace items are familiar} to us and well-understood, whereas \emph{scientific kinds on their initial discovery are quite unfamiliar} and sometimes even exotic in their properties [...].
-What will count as an adequate base description or material demonstration will be less certain and so more contestable. [...]
+According to Hudson (op.cit., pp.81, our emphases), “(s)uch \emph{commonplace items are familiar} to us and well-understood, whereas \emph{scientific kinds on their initial discovery are quite unfamiliar} and sometimes even exotic in their properties [...]. [...]
 We are admitting that scientific discoveries are \emph{not of a different kind} than commonplace discoveries, but \emph{differ only in the order of complexity} regarding the sorts of base descriptions that are used and the sorts of material demonstrations that need to be performed” (pp.81).